-The Committee's discussions and recommendations to the Assembly result in a more open and accountable government and better management of government operations.
+The Committee's discussions and recommendations to the Assembly result in a more open and accountable government and in better management of government operations.
 By questioning, requesting information, and making recommendations in its reports to the Assembly, the Committee also acts as an agent of change in the practices of government management.
+The Committee's work is crucial in a well-managed parliamentary system of government.
+The Committee provides a vital link in the chain of accountability over public resources.

 The work of the Committee contributes to the public's confidence in our system of government.